 Microfilm Facilities: This collection includes monograph sets, extensive missions collections, periodicals, and some dissertations.
 These items are listed in the online catalog and are located in the Research Stacks.
 Readers can be found behind the bound serials stacks.
 Students may photocopy microfilm using the microfilm reader with printer at no charge.
 Requests completed by staff will cost $.10 per page.

 Computer Services: The Library is fully networked to BU’s extensive electronic resource system.
 The Library catalog is fully automated.
 Eight terminals located throughout the Library can connect to the Online Public Access Catalog (OPAC).
 Printing is not provided at these stations, but patrons may download information to their USB drive or email it to themselves.
 Patrons may utilize laptop computers at any of the 90 study sites, carrels, and reading room tables.
 AC Power and network connections are available throughout the Library as well as wireless access in the Reading Room.
 Further details may be found at the BU Office of Information Technology.
-Should you need assistance while in the library, Emily Lawrence in Rm.
+Should you need assistance while in the library, Christopher Knight in Rm.
 424D may be available to help.
-If not, email her at email@example.com, or call her at 8-6108.
+If not, email him at firstname.lastname@example.org, or call him at 8-6108.

 Bibliographic and Technical Services: The Bibliographic and Technical Services Office is STH’s center for detailed description of holdings on OPAC.
 These resources may be monographs or serials, “hard-copy,” electronic, microfilm, or audiovisual.
 The records entered include a physical description, subject analysis, choice of title, author, other access points (such as collection-level designations), and call numbers.
 Beyond similar work in the cataloging of research collections, and in cooperative quality control and standardization of names and other records, the BTS Office participates actively in selection of holdings, vendor relations, systems troubleshooting, and grant initiatives, as well as in special bibliographic projects, exhibitions, and publications.
 The BTS Office is located adjacent to the Library’s General Reading Room, and Electronic Instruction Room.
 It includes six fully-networked workstations and facilities for book repair and conservation.